 To central Greece via highway

-Point with Exit “8” is where you should exit the ring road if you want to ride towards central or northern Greece via highway (“E75”), because you might be in a hurry.
+Point with Exit “8” is where you should exit the ring road if you want to ride towards central or northern Greece via highway (“E75”).
 You will be travelling to direction of “Lamia” via toll roads.
-Here is what you are looking for:
+The following image shows what you are looking for:

 To central Greece via country roads, no tolls.

 Next point in the direction of travel is exit number “1”.
-Take that and follow road “E962” if you want to travel towards central or northern Greece by following country roads from as early in you trip as possible.
+Take that and follow road “E962” if you want to travel towards central or northern Greece by following country roads from as early in you trip as possible without paying any further tolls.

-You are looking for signs showing exit and direction to “Thiva”.
-Here is what it looks like:
+You are looking for signs showing exit and direction to “Thiva” as shown in the image below:

 To the Peloponnese

-Or, right there, you can exit to a local road of “Nea Peramos”, and ride without passing tolls until you Korinthos.
-See the next image, this is what you are looking for:
+- Or exit to a local road of “Nea Peramos”, and ride without passing tolls until you reach Korinthos.
+See the next image illustrating the exit lane to the right to avoid the toll station: